deepomicslab/SpecImmune/README.md

 6. **Efficient and User-Friendly**
    SpecImmune is computationally efficient, making it suitable for use on personal computers, enabling convenient use in clinical settings.

+6. **Easy to extend to other genes**
+    Provide detailed instruction to extend SpecImmune to type other genes.

 ## Quick start
 ### Install
 First, create the env with conda or mamba, and activate the env.